kuhnemann/pyplunet/README.md

 Initialize the client with the base URL of your Plunet instance, authenticate and start doing whatever you aim to do.

-API is likely to change, so remember to pin version if you use this for something important.

 ```sh
 from pyplunet import PlunetClient